Leicester Square: Cultural references

 In 1726, anatomist Nathaniel St André claimed to have delivered rabbits from Mary Toft, a woman who lived at No. 27 Leicester Square.
 The event was widely reported around London, attracting interest from King George I and Royal Society president Hans Sloane.
 Shortly afterwards, the woman was caught trying to buy a rabbit in secret, and the incident was uncovered as a hoax.

 Leicester Square is commemorated in the lyrics of the music hall song "It's a Long Way to Tipperary" along with nearby Piccadilly, which became popular with soldiers during World War I. During the war, British inmates of Ruhleben Prisoner of War camp mentioned the square in a song: "Shout this chorus all you can.
 We want the people there, to hear in Leicester Square, That we're the boys that never get downhearted."
-It is mentioned in the lyrics of several rock & pop band tracks, including the Rolling Stones' notorious "Cocksucker Blues", (1970) "Jeffrey Goes To Leicester Square" on Jethro Tull's album Stand Up (1969), "Emit Remmus" on the album Californication by the Red Hot Chili Peppers (1999), He's on the Phone (1995) by Saint Etienne and "Leicester Square" on Rancid's Life Won't Wait (1998).
+It is mentioned in the lyrics of several rock & pop band tracks, including the Rolling Stones' notorious "Cocksucker Blues", (1970) "Jeffrey Goes To Leicester Square" on Jethro Tull's album Stand Up (1969), "Emit Remmus" on the album Californication by the Red Hot Chili Peppers (1999), "He's on the Phone" (1995) by Saint Etienne and "Leicester Square" on Rancid's Life Won't Wait (1998).
 A verse in "Something About England" on the Clash's 1980 album Sandinista! refers back to "It's a Long Way to Tipperary", including a reference to Leicester Square.

 Leicester Square is one of a group of three on the British Monopoly board along with Coventry Street and Piccadilly.
 The board was set out by designers Victor Watson and Marge Phillips in the order of entertainment on a Saturday night: film at Leicester Square, meal in Coventry Street and hotel on Piccadilly.

 Pronunciation

-The word Leicester features the ending cester which is with rare exceptions spoken as a simplified pronunciation, so is counterintuitive, a quirk of British English.
-A report by Premier Inn said Leicester Square was the most mispronounced place in the UK by tourists, usually as "/laɪˈtʃɛstər/" ("Lie-chester") Square.
+The word Leicester features the ending -cester which is with rare exceptions spoken as a simplified pronunciation, so is counterintuitive, a quirk of British English.
+A report by Premier Inn said that Leicester Square was the British place name most mispronounced by tourists, usually as "/laɪˈtʃɛstər/" ("Lie-chester") Square.